robcarver17/skipperman/docs/volunteer_rota_help.md

 ## Giving someone a role

-To give someone a job, click on the down selection arrow next to 'No role allocated' and choose a *role*.
-You can then click on 'Save changes' in the navigation bar.
+To give someone a job, click on the down selection arrow next to `No role allocated` and choose a *role*.
+You can then click on `Save changes` in the navigation bar.
 You can add roles to multiple volunteers before clicking save.

 ***
 ***